 Following in-depth market analysis and field intelligence, our Canadian commercial team began an expansion plan to increase the number of authorized PoNS clinics.
-During the year ended December 31, 2022, we authorized 11 new clinical locations to have 48 clinic locations across Canada as of December 31, 2022.
+During the year ended December 31, 2023, we authorized 22 new clinical locations to have 81 clinic locations across Canada as of December 31, 2023.
 In addition to continuing to increase the number of clinic locations, we have shifted our focus to driving patient throughput to these clinics.
-Sales performance in Canada throughout 2021 and into 2022 has been impacted by the COVID-19 pandemic due to space restrictions that the provincial governments have imposed as well as the risk tolerance of patients and therapists.